Hungry in Fort Myers? Here's La Velle's annual restaurant guide

 There’s an IHOP and a Perkins off Cleveland Ave. (it’s also called US 41 and is the main north-south drag in town).
 But one of my favorite breakfast places I’ve ever been to is First Watch.
 It offers more than the standard breakfast options.

 I have been wearing out the Denny's that's not far from Strib HQ down here..... because it has free WiFi.
 And free WiFi is important in today's never-ending newsgathering cycle.
-But Bennett's is my new fave when I don't need a big breakfast.
+But Bennett's is my fave when I don't need a big breakfast - and have time to drive downtown

 There’s only one place I go to down here - Nino's.
 Great service.
 If you see a round, smiling Italian man walking around, that’s the owner, Graziano.
 He treats every customer like family.